rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/air-gapped-upgrades.md

 #### Resolving UPGRADE FAILED Error

 If you encounter the error message, `Error: UPGRADE FAILED: "rancher" has no deployed releases`, Rancher might have been  installed via the `helm template` command.
-To successfully upgrade Rancher, use the following commands instead:
+To successfully upgrade Rancher, use the following command instead:

 ```
 helm template rancher ./rancher-<VERSION>.tgz \